anonaddy/anonaddy/README.md

 * Proprietary closed source code
 * Adverts, analytics and trackers used on the sites
-* No option to encrypt emails using a GPG/OpenPGP key
+* No option to encrypt email using a GPG/OpenPGP key
 * No option for multiple recipients

 I made the code open-source to show everyone what was going on behind the scenes and to allow others to help improve the application.